TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

 # Sets up the entry point to invoke the trainer.
 ENTRYPOINT ["python", "-m", "trainer.task"]
 ```
-Note: the base image in above Dockerfile is a more updated version than the one in the Google video.
+Note: the base image in the above Dockerfile is a more current version than the one in the Google codelab.

 Reference:
 [Create a custom container image for training](https://cloud.google.com/vertex-ai/docs/training/create-custom-container#create_a_dockerfile)